ShellPuppy/MRT/README.md

 # MRT
-Completely fake windows malicious file removal tool made for scam baiting purposes.
+Completely fake windows malicious file removal tool made for scambaiting purposes.

 Please have fun with it, tweak it, and just wait a moment.